-The switch's MAC address can also be found under the Switch Information (Basic Settings) window in the Web manager.
+The switch's MAC address can also be found from the console program under the Switch Information menu item.

 Setting an IP Address

 The IP address for the switch must be set before it can be managed with the web-based manager.
 The switch IP address may be automatically set using BOOTP or DHCP protocols, in which case the actual address assigned to the switch must be known.